Beautifully Rich Christmas Cake

 - 150ml brandy

-For the Cake mixture:
+For the Christmas cake mixture:

 - Combine all the ingredients in the fruit mixture in a large bowl and leave to soak up the brandy overnight.